SonarSource/helm-chart-sonarqube/charts/sonarqube/README.md

 This chart bootstraps a SonarQube instance with a PostgreSQL database.

+Please note that this chart only supports SonarQube Community, Developer, and Enterprise Editions.

 ## Compatibility

 | SonarQube Version | Kubernetes Version | Helm Chart Version |